Manilla Rope Blocks, Quick Facts

 Frequently asked questions

-What is a rope block / Manilla Block?
+What is a rope block or Manilla Rope Block?

 A pulley block designed for soft fibre rope (manila, polyester, polypropylene).
 Used to change the direction of a line or to multiply pulling force in a block-and-tackle arrangement.